ResourCes

 ERGs are most often centered on bringing together a group of people with shared gender identities, sexual orientations, race/ethnicities, interests, backgrounds, and/or perspectives.
 Different companies use different naming conventions for their ERGs - Communities, Affinity Groups, Business Resource Groups, Network Groups, etc. Generally speaking, the groups are volunteer-led (although some companies have elected to pay ERG leads; more on this later in the toolkit), and they focus on creating safe spaces for members and supporting business functions.

-Employee resource groups are great tools for fostering inclusion for employees from underrepresented communities, but they can be so much more.
+Employee resource groups are great tools for fostering belonging for employees from underrepresented communities, but they can be so much more.
 ERGs are at their best when they are business resources that support every department of a company.

 Here are some of the business benefits of employee resource groups:

 This one should be obvious, but it isn’t always framed this way for companies.
-One of the primary objectives for ERGs is to foster inclusion for (often underrepresented) employees.
+One of the primary objectives for ERGs is to foster belonging for (often underrepresented) employees.
 If employees have a sense of community and belonging at work, they are more likely to remain at a company.
 If you don’t pitch your ERG as a tool to retain talented employees, your leadership might have a hard time understanding why some budget should be allocated to the group.

 Additionally, according to Stories from the Chezie community, professional development is a huge priority for diverse job-seekers.
 ERGs often focus on creating professional development opportunities for members in the form of training, workshops, and mentorship.
 If your ERG can help members achieve their career goals, you’re more likely to keep the talent you have.